jqyin/climate-vit/README.md

 ### Running the model parallel code

-The train script is at [`train_mp.py`](train_mp.py).
+The train script for model-parallel training is at [`train_mp.py`](train_mp.py).
 The model parallel size is defined by `tp` and `cp`.
 Let's first focus on just tensor parallelism `tp`.
 Setting the parameter `tensor_parallel` to `4`, for example, will enable 4-way tensor/model parallelism.
-Let's run a larger model by increasing our `embed_dim` to `1024` .
-The config for this is called `mp` which trains the larger model assuming a global batch size of `64` with 4 GPUs for data parallelism (hence local batch size is `16`) .
-Let's use no model parallelism: so set `tensor_parallel=1` and run it on 4 GPUs with the following command:
+Let's run a larger model by increasing our `embed_dim` to `1024`.
+The config for this is called `mp` which trains the larger model assuming a global batch size of `64` with 4 GPUs for data parallelism (hence local batch size is `16`).
+Let's initially try running this larger model with _no_ model parallelism by setting `tensor_parallel=1` and running it on 4 GPUs with the following command:

 ```
 sbatch --nodes 1 submit_pm_mp.sh --config=mp --tensor_parallel=1
 ```

-We can see from the logs that the job crashes with an OOM signal because the model is too big.
+If this job runs on 40G GPUs on Perlmutter, we can see from the logs that the job crashes with an OOM signal because the model is too big:

 ```
 [rank2]: return F.layer_norm(